1. Careers

 Broadcast Technician

-Broadcast technicians bring us live broadcasts of television and radio shows, concerts and news reports.
-They set up, operate and maintain the equipment that regulates signal strength, clarity, and range of sounds and colors.
-One needs to have an associate degree in broadcast technology, electronics or computer networking in order to work as a broadcast technician.
-Broadcast technicians earned a median annual salary of $32,960 in 2009.
+Broadcast technicians bring us live broadcasts of television and radio shows, concerts, and news reports.
+They set up, operate, and maintain the equipment that regulates signal strength, clarity, and range of sounds and colors.

 News Anchor